One-line setup

 Call devMode() once at app startup.
 PulsCheck auto-instruments fetch, setTimeout, setInterval, clearTimeout, clearInterval, addEventListener, removeEventListener, and WebSocket.
 No manual placement, no configuration.

 One function call.
-Seven detectors.
+Four detectors.
 Zero config.

 Call devMode() once at app startup.
 PulsCheck auto-instruments fetch, setTimeout, setInterval, clearTimeout, clearInterval, addEventListener, removeEventListener, and WebSocket.
 No manual placement, no configuration.